-“Reye’s syndrome causes swelling in the liver and brain and often starts several days after an apparent recovery from a viral illness, especially chickenpox or the flu,” said Ruben Espinoza, MD, a pediatrician at Banner Health Clinic in Mesa, AZ.
+“Reye’s syndrome causes swelling in the liver and brain and often starts several days after an apparent recovery from a viral illness, especially chickenpox or the flu,” said Ruben Espinoza, MD, a pediatrician with Banner Children's.

 Reyes syndrome used to be more common.
 Back in 1982, the Centers for Disease Control and Prevention (CDC) reported that 600 to 1,200 children, most of them between 5 and 16 years of age, developed Reye’s syndrome each year in the United States.
 But the National Organization for Rare Disorders said that less than 20 cases have been reported each year since 1988.
 That's a welcome development, since Reye’s syndrome is fatal in 20 to 30 percent of cases and can cause permanent brain damage in survivors.

 Here’s what you can do to help prevent Reye’s syndrome

 There are five steps you can take to reduce the risk of Reye’s syndrome in your child:

 - Avoid giving your child or teenager aspirin, especially if they have flu-like symptoms.
 “While aspirin is approved for use in children aged 3 or older, children should only take it on the advice of a doctor,” Dr. Espinoza said.
 Acetaminophen or ibuprofen are better choices.

 - Make sure your child is up to date on their varicella (chickenpox) immunization.